Eric Bristow: Personal life

-Bristow was educated at Newington Green JM School before leaving for Hackney Downs Grammar School from 1968 to 1971, having passed his eleven-plus exam.
-He left grammar school at the age of 14.

-From 1978 to 1987, Bristow was in a relationship with former darts player Maureen Flowers.
+From 1978 to 1987, Bristow was in a relationship with former darts player Maureen Flowers, moving from London to live with her in Staffordshire.
 In 1989, he married Jane Higginbotham (born 1962).
 They had two children, a daughter and a son.
-They divorced in 2005 after 16 years of marriage, and he was later in a relationship with Rebecca Gadd until his death.
+They divorced in 2005 after 16 years of marriage and he was later in a relationship with Rebecca Gadd until his death.

+Away from sport, Bristow had a passion for stamp collecting.
+Although he confessed in an interview with The Guardian to neither reading books nor watching television, he did regularly complete The Times crossword, often timing himself while doing so prior to a big match.